roddicki/phonegap-play-audio/README.md

 	audio.getCurrentPosition("path/to/my/audioFile.mp3", milliseconds);

-The path to the audioFile should be configured from the www directory If the audio is not playing 0 will be returned
+The path to the audioFile should be configured from the www directory.
+If the audio is not playing 0 will be returned

 ## android-minSdkVersion (Android only)